emoji-king/marketTrader/README.md

 ### 3. Train and run neural network prediction:
 This option implements machine learning to predict the future price of a stock based on gathered data.
 The neural network used is *MLPRegressor* from the module *scikit-learn*.
 It outputs a list which includes estimated future open and percent change(previous close to predicted open).
 ### 4. Run autonomous trade bot
 This option utilizes the entire program and loops specific functions to automate trading on the stock market.
+It will even tell you when the market has closed!

 *Note: This program is still in development.
 Until I finish testing and debugging it, I won't implement the real stock trading. it is currently only using market data to paper trade.*